Michael Carter II: 2024

 On September 3, 2024, the New York Jets signed Carter to a three–year, $30.75 million contract extension that includes $13.61 million guaranteed upon signing and an initial signing bonus of $6.00 million.
 This made him the highest-paid slot corner in the NFL.
-Head coach Robert Saleh named Carter the third cornerback on the depth chart to start the season, behind starting tandem Sauce Gardner and D. J. Reed.
-He returned as the Jets' starting nickelback.
+Head coach Robert Saleh named Carter as the Jets' starting nickelback.

 On October 8, 2024, the Jets announced their decision to fire head coach Robert Saleh after the team began the season with a 2–3 record and subsequently appointed defensive coordinator Jeff Ulbrich to interim head coach.

 He was inactive for two games (Weeks 6–7) after suffering an injury to his back.
 In Week 8, Carter collected a season-high five combined tackles (three solo) as the Jets lost 22–25 at the New England Patriots.
 He re-aggravated his back injury and missed two more games (Weeks 16 and 18) to end the season.
 He ended the 2024 NFL season with 24 combined tackles (20 solo), a pass deflection, and a fumble recovery in 13 games and one start.
 He received an overall grade of 50.7 from Pro Football Focus, which ranked 183rd among 223 qualifying cornerbacks in 2024.

 Philadelphia Eagles

 On October 29, 2025, Carter and a 2027 seventh-round pick were traded to the Philadelphia Eagles in exchange for John Metchie III and a 2027 sixth-round pick.

+During the 2026 offseason, following the departure of starting safety Reed Blankenship in free agency, The Athletics Zach Berman reported that the Eagles were likely to move Carter to the safety position.